G

 Beautiful German Spitz in the park on a background of green grass.

-The story of the German Spitz is believed to have begun in a province once located on the southern Baltic, between Germany and Poland known as Pomerania.
-As a matter of fact, it is from this region the Pomeranian or Toy Spitz (the breed’s smallest incarnation), draws its name.
+The story of the German Spitz is believed to have begun in Pomerania, a province located on the southern Baltic coast between Germany and Poland.
+As a matter of fact, it is from this region that the Pomeranian or Toy Spitz (the breed’s smallest incarnation) draws its name.

 Once working dogs, these domestic canines were charged with guarding the wares of traders, farmers, and fishermen, typically from a high perch from which they could spot approaching pilferers.